 You must be able to travel and attend a program without the assistance of a personal caregiver.

 First Descents knows cancer.
 How will FD be able to care for participants with MS?

 FD relies on experienced and caring healthcare professionals to advise its program design and implementation.
 For MS programs in particular, FD has enrolled the support of program and medical leaders from the National MS Society, CanDo MS, along with other leaders in the MS community to advise on MS program design, medical screenings, and participant recruitment.
 FD recognizes there are special adaptive considerations for people coping with MS, including temperature fluctuations, fatigue, and mobility restrictions, and takes a similar approach in ensuring its staff has the necessary tools available to deliver a meaningful and safe First Descents experience for everyone.

 How many facilitated FD programs am I eligible for?

 Everyone regardless of their diagnosis is eligible for one free First Descents program.
 If you happen to have a dual diagnosis of cancer and MS, you have the option to attend one program and can choose from either MS or Oncology programs located on our Programs Finder.
 If you have any questions, please email [email protected]

 What does this mean for cancer programs?

-Why did First Descents start programs for young adults with cancer, MS, and for frontline healthcare workers.
+First Descents provides programs for young adults with cancer, MS, and for frontline healthcare workers.

 I have more questions.

-Please leave a message on our contact page at firstdescents.org/contact-us/ and the appropriate FD staffer will respond back in a timely manner.
+Please leave a message on our contact page at www.firstdescents.org/contact-us/ and the appropriate FD staffer will respond back in a timely manner.
 Or please reach out to [email protected] and a member of our programs team will get back to you.